 Choosing to invest in ads is a huge decision, and we understand that completely at Simple Pin.
 It’s always scary to take that next big step and invest even further in your business.
 Our goal is to continue to help you understand the different levels of investment you can make and to explain them in such a way that it takes away some of that fear you may feel.

-Promoted pins WILL be a vital part of any sound Pinterest marketing strategy over the next year so it’s important that you begin to educate yourself about them now.
+Pinterest ads WILL be a vital part of any sound Pinterest marketing strategy over the next year so it’s important that you begin to educate yourself about them now.

 Pinterest Ads: Our Best Tips for the DIY Pinterest Marketer